Terms and Conditions ("TAC")

 3.2 Data Centre

-(1) The Customer's data will be stored in ITL and / or ITL’s partners’ network of data centres.
-ITL and its partners maintain a number of geographically distributed data centres, the locations of which are kept discreet for security purposes.
-ITL computing clusters are designed with response time, resiliency and redundancy in mind.
+(1) The Customer's data will be stored in ITSL and / or ITSL’s partners’ network of data centres.
+ITSL and its partners maintain a number of geographically distributed data centres, the locations of which are kept discreet for security purposes.
+ITSL computing clusters are designed with response time, resiliency and redundancy in mind.

-(2) Subject to the limitations of liability applicable, ITL shall adhere to reasonable security standards with regard to protecting the data centre from unauthorised access by third parties.
-ITL and its partners adhere to the European Commission Directive on Data Protection and U.S. Safe Harbour Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement.
+(2) Subject to the limitations of liability applicable, ITSL shall adhere to reasonable security standards with regard to protecting the data centre from unauthorised access by third parties.
+ITSL and its partners adhere to the European Commission Directive on Data Protection and U.S. Safe Harbour Privacy Principles of Notice, Choice, Onward Transfer, Security, Data Integrity, Access and Enforcement.

-(3) ITL is responsible for all hardware, software and equipment in the data centre and will ensure that it is fit for its purpose and scaled out if necessary.
+(3) ITSL is responsible for all hardware, software and equipment in the data centre and will ensure that it is fit for its purpose and scaled out if necessary.

 3.3 Availability Guaranty and response time